kei-saito-research/nrr-phi/README.md

 ## Commercial Use

-This work is released openly.
+This work is released openly under a CC BY 4.0 license.

 If you plan to use it in a commercial or production setting, a short message would be appreciated.